 Minimum wage increases could mean increased consumer spending

 Research suggests that minimum wage increases are not the killer of jobs and businesses that some claim.
-A 2019 study on the minimum wage by UC Berkeley economists Anna Godoey and Michael Reich found that minimum wage increases to $15 per hour through 2024 would reduce poverty levels and put more disposable income in the hands of working-class people.
+A minimum wage study by UC Berkeley economists and alumni found that minimum wage increases would reduce poverty levels and put more disposable income in the hands of working-class people.

 Do minimum wage increases kill jobs?

 A common argument against minimum wage increases is that they will result in the loss of jobs.
-However, historic research suggests the opposite could be true.
+However, research suggests the opposite could be true.
 In one study, economists David Card and Alan B. Krueger examined a 1992 minimum wage hike in New Jersey and compared how the restaurant industry (often considered to be the most impacted by minimum wage increases) fared against similar establishments in neighboring Pennsylvania.
-Not only did New Jersey's fast-food employment grow, it outpaced Pennsylvania's by 13% that year.
+They found, surprisingly, that New Jersey's fast-food employment grew and outpaced Pennsylvania's that year.

 Minimum wage hikes aren't all bad for small business

-For 20 states and many cities in the U.S., the minimum wage will increase this year.
-Small business owners in those states should consult accountants on how to prepare for the increase in payroll expenses.
-However, small business owners should also seek to take advantage of the likely bump in wealth for many of their local customers.
+For more than 20 states and many cities in the United States, the minimum wage will increase this year.
+Small business owners in those areas should consult accountants on how to prepare for the increase in payroll expenses.
+However, they should also seek to take advantage of the likely bump in wealth for many of their local customers.

 Sean Peek contributed to the writing and reporting in this article.